shawnmckinney/apache-fortress-quickstart/README.md

  # Use value from [Set Hostname Entry]:
  host=localhost

- # ApacheDS defaults to this:
+ # ApacheDS in Docker defaults to this:
  port=32768

  # These credentials are used for read/write access to all nodes under suffix: